shezgo/fs/README.md

+# Note - while this reads as a group project, this was completed by @shezgo independently (and is still receiving updates).
+# Thanks for looking!
+Please contact me at shezpc@gmail.com - looking for interviews, and feedback is much appreciated.

 # CSC415 Group Term Assignment - File System

 This is a GROUP assignment written in C.  Only one person on the team needs to submit the project.